twitter/wordpress/readme.txt

 Display admin notice if current PHP version does not meet minimum requirements.
 Do not display Tweet button in auto-generated excerpt.

 == Changelog ==

+= 1.3.0 =
+* Add a [Periscope On Air button](https://www.periscope.tv/embed) through a widget, shortcode, or as an embed handler for a Periscope profile URL

 = 1.2.0 =
 * Embed a Twitter Moment by simply pasting a URL